Estimated reading time: 4 minutes

-Item response theory (IRT) is the dominant psychometric paradigm for constructing, scoring, and analyzing assessments.
+Item response theory (IRT) is the dominant psychometric paradigm for constructing, scoring and analyzing assessments.
 Virtually all large-scale assessments utilize IRT because of its well-documented advantages.
 In many cases, however, it is referred to as a single way of analyzing data.
-However, IRT is actually a family of models, and a growing family at that.
+But, IRT is actually a family of fast-growing models.

 I often hear the question: “What is the difference between dichotomous and polytomous?”
-Well, these terms represent two subfamilies within the IRT family.
+Well, these terms represent two subcategories within item response theory.

 Dichotomous IRT Models